mr-abhi-shek/astro-website/src/content/shakti/shaktifiancialskill.md

 ---
 heading: " Financial skills"
-description: " Our financial skills program is tailored to empower women with the knowledge and confidence needed to navigate the complexities of personal finance, covering essential aspects such as budgeting, saving, and investing.
-In the Budgeting Basics workshop, participants will gain insights into creating and managing a budget effectively, providing them with the tools to align their financial decisions with their goals."
+description: " Our financial skills program is designed to empower women with the knowledge and confidence to navigate the complexities of personal finance, covering essential aspects like budgeting, saving, and investing.
+In the Budgeting Basics workshop, participants will gain practical insights and skills to create and manage a budget effectively, enabling them to align their financial decisions with their goals and aspirations."
 image: " /assets/images/programs/FiancialImage.png"